remy-guillermin/WACCM-Analysis/Scripts/Description.md

 ]
 ```

 After this tricky part, we can plot the density profile as welle as the electron and ion temperature profiles:

 ![output](https://github.com/remy-guillermin/WACCM-Analysis/assets/100087560/96335abb-96d0-4989-b272-48272f958fe9)

+# dst.ipynb
+Because we can only find index values for one year, we need to regroup the three years into one file, this can be done easily with the `panda` package.

+# Hp30.ipynb